Channel 4 idents and presentation: Modern Britain: 14 June 2023 – present

 From 2 November 2022, elements of the new look were soft launched, being added to the rotation of Channel 4 branding, replacing bumpers and trailer stings with a new set that featured a green (initially white) Channel 4 logo in gradient-coloured 3D spaces.
-Elements of the new look continue to be added until the official unveiling of the new idents at 18:55 BST on 14 June 2023, with a short film featuring all of the 25 films, narrated with a specially commissioned poem by John Joseph Holt.
+Elements of the new look continued to be added until the official unveiling of the new idents at 18:55 BST on 14 June 2023, with a short film featuring all of the 25 films, narrated with a specially commissioned poem by John Joseph Holt.

 Created by 4creative, in collaboration with Art Practice and Love Song.
-The Channel 4 logo is the central axis of all but 2 of the scenes that form the idents as the camera continually loops through the logo.
+The Channel 4 logo is the central axis of all but two of the scenes that form the idents as the camera continually loops through the logo.
 The ident package consists of 5 idents, each of which uses five of 25 filmed pieces, produced using a mixture of live action, animation, and CGI.
 Each identity is linked to a certain theme: Identity, The Land, System, Release and Love.